Hebrew at SOAS Language Centre

 Modern Hebrew is a linguistic innovation attributed to Eliezer Ben-Yehuda (1858-1922) who sought to create a language with greater cultural prestige than Yiddish, the prevailing language of European Jewry.
 It is a unique example of successful language revival.

 Often referred to as Ivrit, Modern Hebrew is in every sense a living language.
 It is spoken by in excess of six million people, fully half of whom are first language speakers, and has become a popular object of study for people, Jewish and non-Jewish alike, around the world.

-- Introduction to Hebrew (Modern) (not currently available)
+- Introduction to Hebrew (Modern) (Not available in autumn 2014)